-- Make all adjustments when the vehicle is at a standstill.
+Make all adjustments when the vehicle is at a standstill.

-Risk of injury The passenger must be able to sit securely on the passenger seat.
+Risk of injury The passenger must be able to hold himself or herself properly on the passenger seat.

 The passenger must hold on to the rider or supporting strap firmly and place his/her feet on the passenger footrests.
 Observe the regulations concerning the minimum age for passengers in your country.